lubiana/no-framework-tutorial/04-development-helpers.md

 directly in the file you are currently editing.
 I personally am not a fan of this approach because it often disrupts my flow when programming and always forces me to be absolutely strict even if I am only trying out an idea for debugging.

-My workflow is to just write my code the way i currently feel and that execute the phpstan and the fix scripts before commiting and pushing the code.
+My workflow is to just write my code the way I currently feel and that execute the phpstan and the fix scripts before commiting and pushing the code.
+There is a [highly opiniated blogpost](https://tomasvotruba.com/blog/2019/06/24/do-you-use-php-codesniffer-and-php-cs-fixer-phpstorm-plugin-you-are-slow-and-expensive/) discussing that topic further.
+That you can read.
+But in the end it boils down to what you are most comfortable with.

 [<< previous](03-error-handler.md) | [next >>](05-http.md)